i-VRESSE/haddock3-ui/README.md

 See [example-offline.html](example-offline.html) for an example of how to use the offline version.

-To prevent CORS issues, the html, css and js files should be served from the same http server.
+To prevent CORS issues, the html, css and js files should be served from the same http server like with `python3 -m http.server` and visit http://localhost:8000/example-offline.html.

 ### Embedded